Berry Mansion: History

 This estate has had several names over the years.
 The earliest was Monroe Hill, after Thomas Bell Monroe (1791–1865) who served in the following offices: Kentucky House of Representatives, Kentucky Secretary of State, U.S. District Attorney, and U.S. District Judge.
 Before the Civil War, he built the first large house on this site, Montrose.

 The property became a campground for Union Army soldiers during the Civil War.
 In 1863, a detachment of Confederate cavalrymen attacked an encampment of sick Union soldiers here.
 Union cavalry troopers coming into Frankfort from Louisville arrived in time to rescue their beleaguered comrades.
 Later the property was owned by a gentleman known as "Preacher Arnold."
 It was from Preacher Arnold that George Franklin Berry and his wife Mary Stone Bush Berry purchased the property in 1899.
 Along the drive to the main house is a watering "trough" that bears the initials "GFB 1899," noting the Berrys arrival and ownership of the estate.

 They called the 200 acre estate Juniper Hill because of the many red cedar trees – Juniperus Virginiana – that grew here.
-Mr. Berry was a prosperous executive in the Frankfort whisky distilling industry with W.A.
+Berry was a prosperous executive in the Frankfort whisky distilling industry with W.A.
 Gaines & Company, makers of Old Crow and Hermitage bourbons.
 The Berrys chose the Louisville architect William J. Dodd to design their new home.
 The house is representative of the grand homes built by wealthy Kentuckians in that era – extravagant but grounded in traditional architectural and decorative styles.
-The twenty-two-room mansion is built with stone quarried on the site.
-The basement was blasted from solid rock.
+The twenty-two-room mansion is built with stone quarried on the site. he basement was blasted from solid rock.

 The architect, William J. Dodd (1862–1930) studied architecture in Chicago and worked in Louisville between 1884 and 1913.
 Dodd held apprenticeships with various prominent architectural firms, including McKim, Meade, and White – a premiere Beaux Arts architectural firm, and notable Chicago architect William Le Baron Jenney.
 While in partnership with Mason Maury, they designed the Kentucky Building for the 1893 Columbian Exposition in Chicago.

 Dodd's work was not limited to just buildings; he designed furnishings and other decorative arts for some of his works of architecture.
-In the early 20th century Dodd was commissioned by Gates Pottery to design vases and other pots for the TECO line along with other famous architects Frank Lloyd Wright, Louis H. Sullivan, and Fernand Moreau.
+In the early 20th century Dodd was commissioned by Gates Pottery to design vases and other pots for the TECO line along with other famous architects like Frank Lloyd Wright, Louis H. Sullivan, and Fernand Moreau.
 These pieces designed by Dodd and the TECO line are highly prized by collectors of early 20th century decorative arts.